 Cocaine stimulates the brain to release large amounts of the hormone dopamine.
 Dopamine results in the euphoria commonly reported by cocaine abusers.
 As a person continues to use cocaine, a tolerance is developed.
 This means that higher doses and more frequent use are needed to maintain the euphoria.

 When a cocaine user stops using abruptly, a crash or withdrawal occurs.
 This results in an extremely strong craving for more cocaine.
 It also results in fatigue, loss of pleasure in life, depression, anxiety, irritability, suicidal thoughts, and sometimes paranoia.
 These withdrawal symptoms often prompt the user to seek more cocaine.

-Cocaine use disorder is more common in young men and in those aged 18-25 years old.
+Cocaine use disorder is more common in young men and in those aged 18-25 years.
 However, cocaine use disorder can occur in anyone at any age.

 Symptoms associated with cocaine use disorder include:

-Your doctor will ask about your symptoms and medical history.
+The doctor will ask about symptoms and medical history.
 A physical exam will be done.
-The doctor will ask specific questions about your cocaine use, including how long you have been using the drug and how often.
+The doctor will ask specific questions about cocaine use.
+Questions will include the length and frequency of use.